Leadership

 Europe: Anastassia Zabrodskaja

 Anastassia Zabrodskaja is Professor of Intercultural Communication and Head of the Communication Management Master’s programme at Tallinn University Baltic Film, Media and Arts School.
 She is an Executive Director of the European Masters in Intercultural Communication programme.
-Professor Zabrodskaja is a Management Committee Member of the European Family Support Network Cost Action: A bottom-up, evidence-based and multidisciplinary approach (2019-2023).
+Professor Zabrodskaja is a Management Committee Member of the COST CA21143 project "Transnational Family Dynamics in Europe" (2022-2026).
 Her research deals with identity, intercultural communication, code-switching and linguistic landscape.
 She has published an Estonian-language monograph and numerous articles on bilingualism, translanguaging and language contacts.
 Profile in the Estonian Research Information System: https://www.etis.ee/CV/Anastassia_Zabrodskaja/eng

 Latin America: Virginia Gründler